GoogleCloudPlatform/community/tutorials/secrets-manager-python/index.md

     - Deploys on the Fully Managed version of Cloud Run.
 You can learn more about the differences between Fully Managed and Anthos version [here](https://cloud.google.com/run/choosing-a-platform).
     - Makes the service publicly accessible on the internet, with the `--allow-unauthenticated` option.
-    - Sets an enviroment variable for the project ID.
+    - Sets an environment variable for the project ID.

 1. Wait for a few minutes for the service to deploy and start.
 1. Run the following command, which assigns your service's URL to the variable `SVCURL`: